- Extended CPE Unit is a 25 week program, offered each Fall/Winter: September 1 – February 28 and Spring/Summer: March 1 – August 31.

 - In addition to our clinical site placements, we offer an opportunity of an External Agency – a clinical site of your choice: congregations, shelters, your local health care facility etc. Fees apply; please, see ‘Forms and Fees’ or ‘Contact Us‘ for more information.

-- 3.5 hours of group seminar a week – learning and reflection in an online form via Zoom and Google Classroom.
+- 4 hours a week of educational time – this includes group seminar, individual study and individual supervision – learning and reflection in an online form via Zoom and Google Classroom.

 - 10 individual supervision sessions per one unit – via Zoom; scheduled individually.